kiboschool/course-pm-and-design/src/assignment-concept-tests.md

 ### Brainstorm ideas, i.e., "Can We"
 Brainstorm potential solutions for your chosen HMW.
-Your solution should start with "Can We" You should brainstorm a minimum of 30 ideas, including at least 10 "bad ideas."
-Some tips for brainstorming
+Your solution should start with "Can We."
+You should brainstorm a minimum of 30 ideas, including at least 10 "bad ideas."
+Some tips for brainstorming:
-- If you can, try to find synchronous time for your brainstorm.
+- Try to find synchronous time for your brainstorm.
 If you don't have time you can brainstorm asynchronously in Discord.
 - Creative block?
 Try the Crazy 8s activity described in lesson 1.6